ua-gist-open-source/leaflet-intro/README.md

 ### 5. Add a WMS from geoserver to your Leaflet Map

-You'll need to make sure geoserver (and postgis) are running.
-Rather than re-use the `docker-compose.yml` file from before, let's shut that down and start another one up here in this directory.
-To shut down from the other directory with `docker-compose down` if it's running.
-Alternatively, `docker ps` to list all the running containers and `docker stop <container>`.
+#### 5a.
+Migrate your docker-compose.yml from the previous assignment to this repo
+In a previous assignment we used `docker compose` to start up two containers simultaneously: one running `postgis` and another running `geoserver`.
+In this assignment we are going to add another to run a webserver that will serve an HTML page that embeds javascript that uses the `leaflet.js` javascript library.

+In a typical docker compose use case, as we build onto a project, we would be using the same `git` repo and make a new branch with new edits to our original `docker-compose.yml` file.
+However, our use of github classroom makes that slightly awkward so I'm asking that you do a couple of setup items to make this assignment work.

+The TL;DR is that we are going to shut down the previous docker compose we had running and copy the docker-compose.yml file to this repo and run it from here, in a new branch.

+1. Stop your current running docker containers related to previous assignments.
+There are several ways to do this.
+    Preferred:

+    a.
+Navigate in a terminal (i.e., cmd or Powershell for windows users) to the directory containing the `docker-compose.yml` of the _previous assignment_ and run
+    ```
+    docker compose down
+    ```

+   b.
+Use your Docker Desktop to kill all running docker containers

+   c.
+Restart Docker Desktop

+   d.
+From a terminal, use `docker ps` and `docker kill <pid>` to kill all running processes

+2. Copy your `docker-compose.yml` file to this directory and this repo.
+This assumes you've checked the repo out to your computer and created a new branch.

+#### 5b.
+Bring up `postgis` and `geoserver` with docker compose from this repo
 Fix the `docker-compose.yml` in this repo with your postgis and geoserver directories and then:
 ```
 docker-compose up -d
 ```
-To make sure they are running after, do `docker ps` to verify that you have both geoserver and postgis running.
+To make sure they are running, do `docker ps` to verify that you have both geoserver and postgis running.

 Read the example at https://leafletjs.com/examples/wms/wms.html.